Installation and upgrade

 A single set of Component Pack images on Harbor was introduced in Connections 8.0, and can now be used for 7.0 and earlier releases.
 That said, the application will vary depending on your current Metrics setup, as the process involves replacing Elasticsearch with OpenSearch as the default backend for Metrics, OrientMe, and Search.

-- Installation and upgrade general approach
+Installation and upgrade general approach

-- You will notice that we are going to use the same commands to install or upgrade Component Pack.
+You will notice that we are going to use the same commands to install or upgrade Component Pack.
 For an upgrade from Component Pack 7, the baseline we use includes Kubernetes-based components, like Elasticsearch 7-based Metrics.
 Refer to the HCL Connections System Requirements for the Kubernetes versions and platforms tested with the Component Pack.

-- For new deployments
+For new deployments

-- Follow the installation steps outlined in Steps to install or upgrade from Component Pack 7 to the latest using Harbor to deploy the images using helm charts hosted on Harbor.
+Follow the installation steps outlined in Steps to install or upgrade from Component Pack 7 to the latest using Harbor to deploy the images using helm charts hosted on Harbor.

-- For existing deployments using Elasticsearch
+For existing deployments using Elasticsearch

-depends on which Connections version you currently have deployed:
+Elasticsearch indices will need to migrate to OpenSearch.
+Guidance depends on which Connections version you currently have deployed:

-- For existing deployments using Cognos
+For existing deployments using Cognos

-- Metrics events will first need to migrate to Elasticsearch in a supported manner, and then move to OpenSearch.
+Metrics events will first need to migrate to Elasticsearch in a supported manner, and then move to OpenSearch.

-Ansible automation option provided by HCL
+Ansible deployment automation framework provided by HCL

 Replacing Component Pack